-There is a wide variety of cajetas in Nicaragua, but the most popular are the Cajeta de Leche (milk caramel).
-The base is milk, sugar, and cinnamon and it can either be a liquid, which is known as manjar de leche, or a solid, cajeta de leche.
+There is a wide variety of Cajetas in Nicaragua, but the most popular is the Cajeta de Leche (milk caramel).
+The base is milk, sugar, and cinnamon and it can either be a liquid, which is known as Manjar de Leche, or a solid, Cajeta de Leche.

 9. Yoltamal Rellenos

 This is a Nicaraguan dessert that you should definitely try.
-Is one of my favorites, since it texture is soft and it has a sweet and cheesy flavor.
-You can add a spoon of sour cream for extra flavor, too.
+It is one of my favorites since its texture is soft and it has a sweet and cheesy flavor.
+You can add a spoonful of sour cream for extra flavor, too.

 10. Pio V

-The base is a porous bread, also known as marquesote, which is submerged in a syrup of honey, cinnamon, lemon juice, and white rum (if it’s Nicaraguan, all the better!).
-Atol is spread over the cake, creating a moist cake with a viscous layer of atol adorned with raisins
+The base is a spongy bread called Marquesote, soaked in a syrup made of honey, cinnamon, and lemon juice, and if you have Nicaraguan rum, it’s even better!
+Then, Atol is spread over the cake, giving it a moist texture, and topped with a thick layer of Atol enriched with raisins.
+Yum!

 Perrerreque is “a sweet bread with all the power of cheese”.
 Its base is sweet corn and cheese, and it is made with mixed corn, curd, sugar, milk, and cinnamon.

 It is usually baked in traditional wood-fired ovens, toasting the outside and leaving the inside soft.
 It is a mix of sweet and salty flavors and goes very well with a cup of coffee.